 We define bullying as the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.

 Bullying behaviour can happen face to face or online, in school or the wider community.
 It can be verbal, physical or emotional and often has a disproportionate impact on children who are perceived as 'different' by others.
 This includes children from some minority or faith groups, disabled children and those with additional needs, young carers, young people who identify or are perceived to identify as LGBT+, children in care, children with illness and children living in poverty.
 Children have a legal right to be protected from all forms of bullying, harassment and harm.

 Bullying is a complex issue which requires a multi-faceted response.
 There are many factors that influence behaviour – in our schools, our communities and online.
 We benefit from a wealth of research both in the UK and internationally relating to bullying, and we are influenced by a broad range of theoretical approaches.
-These include the need for interventions with children at an individual and peer group level (with targets, perpetrators and bystanders), family based interventions, work with schools and other institutions that impact the lives of children and young people (systemic) and wider societal influence.

 The impact of our work